offen/website/homepage/content/pages/status.md

-Title: Status | offen
+Title: Project status | offen
-description: offen is a free and open source analytics software for websites and web applications that allows respectful handling of data.
+description: How much headway has been made on individual tasks leading up to a stable version.
 save_as: status/index.html
 href: /status/

 ## Project status